Barnes Foundation Internship Descriptions

 Duties vary depending on department needs.
 Internships are not available in every area each summer.

-The mission of the Barnes Foundation’s Archives is to identify, preserve, organize, and make available historical records that document the activities of the Barnes Foundation, its collections, and its community, which includes staff, teachers, docents, students, and alums.
-The internship focuses on the institution’s digital asset management working in the NetX system.
+The mission of the Barnes Archives is to identify, preserve, organize, and make available historical records that document the activities of the Barnes Foundation, its collections, and its community, which includes staff, teachers, docents, students, and alums.
+The internship focuses on the accessibility of digitized archival files and will involve working with Transkribus, an AI-software platform that can perform handwritten text recognition (HTR).

 Collections and Exhibitions Research